salaheddine-hamri/react-native-starter-kit-android/README.md

 ## 👋 Intro

-The project is _super_ helpful to kick-start your next project, as it provides a lot of the common tools you may reach for, all ready to go:
+The project is _super_ helpful to kick-start your next project (for Android only, if you want for iOS click [HERE](https://github.com/salaheddine-hamri/react-native-starter-kit-ios)), as it provides a lot of the common tools you may reach for, all ready to go:

 - __Navigation__
     - [React Native Navigation](https://github.com/wix/react-native-navigation)